simonskayi/simonskayi/README.md

 # All News Aplication
 ### Technolgies : MVVM, Room Database, Android SDK , Kotlin, Xml, Jetpack libraries, Retrofit Library, Paging
-This App makes you stay up to date with the latest international and breaking news.
+This Application is designed to make you stay up-to-date with the latest international and breaking news.
 News articles can be saved for later viewing and delete when its no longer needed.
-A paticular news  article can be searched by just entering a keyword in the search bar, that's all!
+Search for any news article by just entering a keyword in the search bar, that's all!
 You are good to go. (find the apps source code from my git repository below)

 <p align="center">
         <img src="https://user-images.githubusercontent.com/70524242/172570638-0ebc1903-fdbc-46d2-87fb-8a05789d4d8b.png" width="200">